Norfolk and Norwich Festival: 21st century

-2020 saw the festival go on hiatus caused by COVID-19 pandemic and will return in 2021.
+2020 saw the festival go on hiatus caused by COVID-19 pandemic.

 Creative partnerships and bridge schemes

 The Festival was the main East Anglian participant in the creative learning schools' programme, working with 49 Norfolk schools.
 The Creative Partnerships scheme has been cut by the government, but from 2012/13 the Festival will receive a total of £1.35 million annually from Arts Council England to enable it to become a bridge organisation for developing arts opportunities for children and young people, acting as a bridge between the arts and education sectors.